You must consider the people and the environment around you – before you take-off.

 To protect our amazing wildlife, some states and territories have environmental laws you must follow when you fly.

 For example, in New South Wales you must not fly a drone within 100 m of marine mammals.
-If you do, fines are up to $110,000.
+In South Australia, drones must be at least 300 m from any marine mammal.

 Eagles, hawks and falcons are not drone fans.
 If you fly too close, your drone could become their next target – just like this one.